 Biden was also a leading opponent of proposed sales of advanced weapons systems to Saudi Arabia and other Arab states in the 1970s and 1980s, such as F-15 fighters and AWACS radar aircraft.
 You can watch Biden speaking in the Senate against arms sales to Saudi Arabia that could endanger Israel:

 Biden proudly calls himself a Zionist, saying “You don’t have to be Jewish to be a Zionist, and I’m a Zionist.”
-He cosponsored the Palestinian Anti-Terrorism Act of 2006, which banned direct U.S. assistance to the Hamas-led Palestinian Authority.
+He cosponsored the Palestinian Anti-Terrorism Act of 2006.
 The Act was enacted into law in December 2006.

 Sen. Kamala Harris is a strong friend of Israel and the Jewish community: